mrets/Help/billing_removing_user.md

 It is the organization's responsibility to make sure user lists are kept up to date.

-1) Select your user name in the upper right corner, then select 'Organization Info'.
+1) Select your name in the upper right corner, then select 'Organization Info'.

 ![](https://github.com/markmrets/photos/blob/master/generic%20user%20name%20dropdown.png?raw=true)